ByrdJayson/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is used to make routing and pathing easier.
+It does this by giving you access to url and path parameters.
 1. How would you explain form validation to someone who has never programmed before?
+Form validation is a way to make sure that whatever the user puts into (or doesnt put into) a form matches what apps are expecting.
 1. In 1-2 sentences, define end to end testing.
+End to end testing is checking to make sure every piece is in its place, and that it does what it should (ex. all pieces of a form are shown, function properly, and submits correctly.)
 ## Instructions

 ### Task 1: Project Set Up